robotology/superquadric-grasp-demo/README.md

 <img src="https://github.com/robotology/icub-grasp-demo/blob/master/misc/pipeline.png" width=850 height=500>

-1) The robot checks  if a`box`, `sphere` or `cylinder` is in the field of view by querying the [`objectPropertyCollector`](http://wiki.icub.org/brain/group__objectsPropertiesCollector.html) and acquires the 2D bounding box information of the object.
+1. The robot checks  if a`box`, `sphere` or `cylinder` is in the field of view by querying the [`objectPropertyCollector`](http://wiki.icub.org/brain/group__objectsPropertiesCollector.html) and acquires the 2D bounding box information of the object.
 If multiple objects are in front the robot, one of them is randomly chosen for performing the demo.
 Note: The objects are classified in `box`, `sphere` or `cylinder` since they are primary shapes used for improving the object modeling.
-2) Given that, [`lbpExtract module`](https://github.com/robotology/segmentation) provides multiple 2D blobs of the selected object.
+1. Given that, [`lbpExtract module`](https://github.com/robotology/segmentation) provides multiple 2D blobs of the selected object.
 The demo code sends the 2D blobs of the object to the [`Structure From Motion module`](https://github.com/robotology/stereo-vision) for getting the relative 3D point clouds.
-3) The 3D point clouds are then sent to the [`superquadric-model`](https://github.com/robotology/superquadric-model) for computing several superquadrics modeling the object.
+1. The 3D point clouds are then sent to the [`superquadric-model`](https://github.com/robotology/superquadric-model) for computing several superquadrics modeling the object.
-4) A median filter computes a model by avering all the reconstructed superquadrics.
+1. A median filter computes a model by avering all the reconstructed superquadrics.
 This approach leads to more stable and robust models.
-5) The demo code sends the estimated superquadric to the [`superquadric-grasp module`](https://github.com/robotology/superquadric-grasp), which computes suitable poses for the right and the left hand.
+1. The demo code sends the estimated superquadric to the [`superquadric-grasp module`](https://github.com/robotology/superquadric-grasp), which computes suitable poses for the right and the left hand.
-6) The best hand for grasping the object is selected according to proper criteria.
+1. The best hand for grasping the object is selected according to proper criteria.

-7 - 8) Finally, the `superquadric-grasp` is asked to perform the grasping task.
+1. Finally, the `superquadric-grasp` is asked to execute grasping.
+1. Once grasped, the object is lifted.

 Here is a video of the running pipeline:[<img src="https://github.com/robotology/superquadric-grasp/blob/master/misc/new-video-grasp.png" width=1000>](https://www.youtube.com/watch?v=dfYdBQ-mBJQ&feature=youtu.be)[`Go to the top`](#icub-grasp-demo)
 ## Use case